dev-jamshed/miraipod/README.md

 - Track orders and purchase history
 - Edit profile and preferences

-### 📦 Dealer & Seller Management
-- Sellers can list their cars for sale
-- Dealers get a dedicated dashboard for managing their inventory

 ### 🔔 Notifications & Alerts
 - Receive alerts about price drops, new arrivals, and special offers